-When we have a legal problem with someone, our first reaction is often to take the person to court.
-But going to court is not the only way to solve a problem.
-You have other options that might be in everyone’s best interests.
+When we have a legal dispute with someone, our first reaction is often to take the person to court.
+However, there are other options that might be in everyone’s best interests.

-Negotiation, mediation, conciliation and arbitration are some of the ways you can solve the problem without going to court.
-Together, these options are called “dispute prevention and resolution processes.”
+Negotiation, mediation, conciliation and arbitration are some of the ways you can solve a problem without going to court.
+Indeed, the law obliges you to consider these alternatives.

 Negotiation simply means talking with the other person to try to solve the problem.